MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 ## **Exercise 3: Add Conditional Formatting**

-In this exercise you will enhance the drill through page with conditional formatting.
+In this exercise, you'll enhance the drill through page with conditional formatting.
 When you’ve completed the design, the page will look like the following:

 ![Image of an updated page, revealing color formatted values and icons.](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image28.png)

 ### **Task 1: Add conditional formatting**

-In this task you will enhance the drill through page with conditional formatting.
+In this task, you'll enhance the drill through page with conditional formatting.

 1. Select the table visual.

-2. In the visualization pane, click the down-arrow on the **Profit Margin** value, and then select **Conditional Formatting \| Icons**.
+2. In the visualization pane, select the down-arrow on the **Profit Margin** value, and then select **Conditional Formatting \| Icons**.

 	![Picture 107](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image29.png)